Federal Executive Forum’s Healthcare IT in Government | Federal News Network

 The pandemic era of the past two years has highlighted the value of health IT.
 How have agencies been utilizing IT to improve health care and health care services?

-During this exclusive webinar, you will learn how top government technology executives are meeting the demands of the evolving IT landscape of health care.
+During this exclusive edition of Federal Executive Forum, you will learn how top government technology executives are meeting the demands of the evolving IT landscape of health care.

 The following experts will explore what the future of healthcare IT in government means to you: